Unstable housing may be responsible

 average duration of unstable housing and injecting drug use.
 The rate of

-transmission depended on HIV or HCV prevalence in people who inject drugs by
+transmission depended on HIV or hepatitis C prevalence in people who inject drugs by

 country or region.
 It was adjusted for the rates of transmission estimated in